nalvarez508/mostreactsbot/README.md

 This tutorial is also useful if you have no idea where to start: https://realpython.com/how-to-make-a-discord-bot-python/

+## Known Issues
+If a message is greater than 2000 characters, the HTTP request will fail.
+I tried to circumvent this with both a try-catch block in the class print function as well as Discord's on_error event, but neither solved it.
+So, hopefully your users send short messages.

+Channel names and IDs are hardcoded.
+This can be circumvented but then I'd have to mess with the progress message, and maybe there's channels you don't want to check when searching the whole server.

+Make sure the bot has read, send, and history permissions in each channel in the list.

 # Overview of Project Components
 ## Classes
 ### MostReactedTop5